obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

    -f NVR_FILE, --file NVR_FILE
                          Read list of builds from file, one NVR per line.
                          Specify - to read from stdin.
+   --strict              Error if any of the NVRs do not resolve into a real
+                         build.
+Otherwise, bad NVRs are ignored.

  Working from tagged builds:
    --tag TAG             Filter using the builds in this tag